apacheignite/documentation/sql/distributed-dml-to-be-reviewe.md

   "body": "DML queries, as well as all the `SELECT` queries, are SQL ANSI-99 compliant."
 }
 [/block]
-Since all the data is stored in Data Grid in a form of key-value entries, all the DML related operations are converted into corresponding cache key-value based commands like `cache.put(...)` or `cache.invokeAll(...)` at some stage of a DML query execution.
+Since all the data is stored in Data Grid in a form of key-value entries, all the DML related operations are converted into corresponding cache key-value based commands like `cache.put(...)` or `cache.invokeAll(...)` in some stage of a DML query execution.

-Let's have a deep look at how all these DML statements are implemented in practice and can be used by your application.
+Let's have a deep look at how all these DML statements are implemented and can be used by your application.
 [block:api-header]
 {
   "type": "basic",